Dotdash Meredith and Yahoo Inc. may earn commission or revenue on some items through the links below.

 You can spend a lot on a quality vacuum, but at the end of the day, it’s just a dirt-sucking machine.
 We tested over 100 vacuums this past year and were pleasantly surprised at some of the top performers.
 We put all the vacuums through the wringer — whether it was a $700 Dyson or a $100 Amazon brand.
 After watching them suck up everything from pet hair to cereal, we graded each model on effectiveness, ease of use, maneuverability, noise level, and value.

 Best Upright: Shark Navigator Freestyle Cordless Upright Vacuum

-Swivel design makes for easy maneuvering under furniture and around corners
+The swivel design makes for easy maneuvering under furniture and around corners.

 When testing the vacuum’s suction power, we noticed it did a particularly good job cleaning up hair on carpeted and hard surfaces, making it a great choice for pet owners constantly dealing with shedding pets.
 However, those with allergies should note it uses a foam filter rather than a HEPA filter.